php-dev-br/laravel-doc-pt-br/container.md

 <a name="contextual-binding"></a>
 ### Contextual Binding

 Sometimes you may have two classes that utilize the same interface, but you wish to inject different implementations into each class.
-For example, two controllers may depend on different implementations of the `Illuminate\Contracts\Filesystem\Filesystem` [contract](contracts.md).
+For example, two controllers may depend on different implementations of the `Illuminate\Contracts\Filesystem\Filesystem` [contract](/docs/{{version}}/contracts).
 Laravel provides a simple, fluent interface for defining this behavior:

+    use Illuminate\Support\Facades\Storage;
     use App\Http\Controllers\PhotoController;
-    use App\Http\Controllers\UploadController;
     use App\Http\Controllers\VideoController;
     use Illuminate\Contracts\Filesystem\Filesystem;
-    use Illuminate\Support\Facades\Storage;

     $this->app->when(PhotoController::class)
               ->needs(Filesystem::class)